Chandan-kumar10/Student-Daily-Tracker/Student-Daily-Tracker/README.md

-# Student Daily Tracker System - Data Analytics Project
+# Student Daily Tracker System - Data Analytics project

 This project is a **Student Daily Tracker System** analyzing students' daily academic activities and emotional states.
 Using data analytics techniques, the system extracts valuable insights from daily records including attendance, study hours, assignment and test scores, as well as mood tracking.